Neural ring homomorphisms and maps between neural codes: Neural rings and the pullback map

+Before moving on to defining a more restricted class of homomorphisms, we introduce some notation to take a closer look at neural rings, and how the correspondence between code maps and homomorphisms occurs.
+Using this, we provide concrete and elementary proofs of Propositions~\ref{thm:bijection} and \ref{prop:iso}.

-Recall that the neural ring $R_\C$ for a given code $\C$ is exactly the ring of functions $f:\C\rightarrow \{0,1\}$, and as such is an $\F_2$-vector space.
-Elements of neural rings may be denoted in different ways: they can be written as polynomials, where it is understood that the polynomial is a representative of its equivalence class mod $I_\C$.
-Alternatively, using the vector space structure, an element of $R_\C$ can be written as a function which, since each function maps into $\F_2$, is defined completely by the codewords which support it.
-We will make use of the latter idea frequently, and find it helpful to identify a canonical basis of characteristic functions $\{\rho_c\,|\,c\in \C\}$, where In polynomial notation, $\rho_c$ is represented by the polynomial $\prod_{c_i = 1} x_i \prod_{c_j = 0} (1-x_j)$.
-The characteristic functions $\rho_c$ form a basis for $R_\C$ as an $\F_2$-vector space, and they have several useful properties; those most important for our proofs are described briefly here.
+Elements of neural rings may be denoted in different ways.
+First, they can be written as polynomials, where it is understood that the polynomial is a representative of its equivalence class mod $I_\C$.
+Alternatively, using the vector space structure, an element of $R_\C$ can be written as a function $\C\rightarrow \{0,1\}$ defined completely by the codewords that support it.
+We will make use of the latter idea frequently, so it is helpful to identify a canonical basis of characteristic functions $\{\rho_c\,|\,c\in \C\}$, where In polynomial notation,